Analysis | The two sides of Elon Musk

 Of all the crises Musk has weathered so far, the shareholder lawsuit over his SolarCity acquisition seems unlikely to be the one that brings him down.
 Unseemly as the deal appears from many angles, it hasn’t kept Tesla’s stock from soaring, and Musk made a persuasive enough case that solar energy remains a plausible long-term bet for the company.
 Even losing the case wouldn’t put much of a dent in his bank account.

 But to return to the metaphor of Daedalus and Icarus, there was one key point that Musk seemed to overlook.
 Daedalus may have survived the flight — escaping from a labyrinth of his own making, by the way.
-But Icarus’ death was on his hands, and it haunted him.
+But Icarus’s death was on his hands, and it haunted him.
 Elon Musk has made it this far, flying as close to the sun as any figure in the modern business world.
 Not every Tesla autopilot driver has been so lucky.
-And as more and more people rely on his companies’ technology, his brash approach raises justifiable concerns about whether he places due priority on safety.
+And as more and more people rely on his companies’ technology, his brash approach raises justifiable concerns about whether he gives safety its due priority.

 After all, it’s not Musk’s survival that the rest of us need to worry about most.
 It’s the survival of the people who use his contraptions.